apache/pulsar/site/docs/latest/functions/api.md

 ## Counters

-All Pulsar Functions that use the Pulsar Functions SDK have access to a distributed counter
+All Pulsar Functions that use the [Pulsar Functions SDK](#sdk) have access to a distributed counter that functions can increment and decrement on a per-key basis.

 ## User config